Educational content. GDP data verified April 2026 from BEA / IMF / World Bank. Data revised frequently; always check primary sources for live figures.

 Global standing

-GDP determines a country's influence in international negotiations, trade agreements, and geopolitical alliances.
+GDP determines a country's leverage in trade negotiations, climate agreements, and geopolitical alliances.
+The US dominates because $31.8T gives it unmatched negotiating weight.

 GDP Growth Rate: What the Numbers Mean